See a Doctor

 who believes you

-Treatments for Mast Cell Disease
+Treatments for MCAS & Mast Cell Disease

-Treatment Options for Mast Cell Disease
+Treatment Options for Mast Cell Activation

-Similar to many other conditions like asthma and allergies, there is currently no cure for mast cell disease.
+Similar to many other conditions including asthma and allergies, there is currently no cure for mast cell disease.
 Treatment is aimed at reducing the severity of symptoms and occurrence of flares.
 Treatment protocol includes lifestyle changes as well as medication-based interventions.
 Some examples of Mast Cell Disease include Systemic Mastocytosis (SM), Mast Cell Activation Syndrome (MCAS), and Hereditary alpha-tryptasemia (HaT), but it is important to note that the diagnosis and treatment of each of these is unique.

-This is provided for informational purposes only, and should not be treated as medical advice.
+This article is provided for informational purposes only, and should not be treated as medical advice.
 For diagnosis and treatment of MCAD, please speak with your doctor.

 Prophylactic Avoidance of Identified Triggers